 TO SIGN UP FOR VOLUNTEER POSITIONS, CLICK HERE!

 The following information will describe all of the volunteer positions needed to be filled for a swim meet; home and away meets.
 Some positions are pre-assigned prior to the beginning of the season.
 It takes at least 25 volunteers to run a meet.
 The team requires a $150 deposit volunteer fee.
 Volunteering is determined in time.
-We currently require 15 hours/points of service per family.
+As of 2019, we currently require 17 hours/points of service per family.
 After this is completed, the volunteer fee is returned to you, by check, or released from the "hold" if you payed online.
 This is really the least number of hours we need from each family in order to fill the required positions for the meet.
 We fully appreciate your time and dedication to this labor intensive sport.